ShilpaAccount/Scenario1_maersk/README.md

 The 4th Sonar task is responsible for braking the build if there are any test case failures present.

-3)The deployment of code and artifacts should be automated to Dev environment.
+3) The deployment of code and artifacts should be automated to Dev environment.

 Answer: